Cross-MPI: Cross-scale Stereo for Image Super-Resolution using Multiplane Images: Introduction

-\item We propose a novel multiscale guided upsampling module for cross-scale multiplane image synthesis which can well solve the matching problem under large resolution differences.
-A fine-detailed depth map which encodes the scene structure can also be inferred. \end{itemize}
+\item We propose a novel multiscale guided upsampling module for cross-scale multiplane image synthesis that can solve the matching problem under large resolution differences.
+A fine-detailed depth map that encodes the scene structure can also be inferred. \end{itemize}